KlyntarNetwork/NetRunner/README.md

 # Intro

 This collection of files & scripts should be used to help with local testnet management.
+This repository will delete

 ### How to use `update_timestamp_in_genesis.js`